-There are two kinds of chelsea buns.
-There's the traditional British style, which are sweet rolls with a sticky glaze and studded with currants.
-I'm sure they're very good, but these aren't those kind of chelsea buns.
+There are two kinds of Chelsea Buns.
+There's the traditional British style, which are sweet rolls with a bit of a sugary glaze and studded with currants.
+I'm sure they're very good, but these aren't those kind of Chelsea buns.

-These are the kind of chelsea buns that you'll find in small bakeries and Farmer's Markets all over cottage country in the central Ontario regions of Muskoka, Haliburton and Kawartha Lakes (and probably beyond, but I can only speak with confidence about this area).
+These are the kind of extra sticky Chelsea Buns that you'll find in small bakeries and Farmer's Markets all over cottage country in the central Ontario regions of Muskoka, Haliburton and Kawartha Lakes.

 - 1/4 cup white granulated sugar

-- 2 1/4 tsp quick rise yeast (*see note below about using instant or active dry yeast)
+- 2 1/4 tsp quick or rapid-rise yeast, *see Note below for using instant or active dry yeast

 - 1/2 cup water